gocd-contrib/ansible-gocd/README.md

 * When multiple agents are installed each is controlled by it's own service (/etc/init.d/go-agentX).
 If you wish to uninstall the package, you'll need to manually remove those services as they're not recognized by the RPM/DEB.

 ## developing
 Fork away!
-Enhancements are always appreciated. :-)
+Pull requests are always appreciated. :-)

 You should be able to do a vagrant up and have a running instance of this role.
 Take a look inside Vagrantfile and you'll notice we're forcing a role_path on Ansible.